-We are carrying out a number of resident surveys over our ten year survey.
-These consist of interviews conducted face-to-face at people’s homes and include a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.
+We have carried out a number of resident surveys over our ten-year study.
+These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Townhead: the first in 2006 in which 174 residents were interviewed; 2008 in which 142 residents were interviewed; 2011 in which 137 residents were interviewed; and 2015 in which 151 residents were interviewed.

 A small selection of findings from these four surveys with Townhead residents are shown below:

 - In 2015, 92% of residents were satisfied or very satisfied with their home.
 This had increased from 82% in 2006.